pay-box/backend/README.md

 - [ ] Paypal

 ## Dependencies
-You need `Postgres` and `Redis` to use open pay.
+You need `Postgres` and `Redis` to use pay box.
 You can install them from these links:

 * [Postgres](https://www.postgresql.org/docs/12/install-procedure.html)
 * [Redis](https://redis.io/topics/quickstart)

 ## Run

-You can run it with docker using this [image](https://hub.docker.com/r/thesinner/open-pay) or this [repo](https://github.com/theSinner/open-pay-docker).
+You can run it with docker using this [image](https://hub.docker.com/r/pay-box/backend) or this [repo](https://github.com/pay-box/backend-docker).

 If you want to run it as a Django project, you can follow these instructions: